HazzJC/HazzJC/README.md

 ## How I work

 - **Constraint-led decisions** — I document *why* something was built a certain way (e.g. why Ritual has no server and no save feature), not just what it does.
 - **Rapid validation over polish-first** — ship something real, then check the claims hold up.
-Several of the projects above were re-verified from scratch (privacy claims tested against actual network traffic, contrast maths checked against the real WCAG formula) rather than taken on faith from their own README.
+I like to re-verify my projects from scratch (privacy claims tested against actual network traffic, contrast maths checked against the real WCAG formula)
 - **Accessibility by default** — from WCAG-validated colour tooling to plain, honest UI copy.
 - **Privacy-conscious** — the tools that handle sensitive personal content (expressive writing, NHS-adjacent data) are built to keep as little as possible, and I try to prove that rather than just claim it.
 - **Honest about limitations** — untested features get labelled untested.
 Dead links get fixed, not left.
 If something doesn't have a test suite yet, the README says so instead of implying otherwise.

 ## Interested in

-Technical product roles, implementation and delivery, innovation teams, digital transformation, and health-tech specifically — where "does this actually work for the person using it" matters as much as the roadmap.
+Technical product roles, implementation and delivery, innovation teams, digital transformation, and health-tech specifically, with a focus on AI and personalised treatment.
+Where "does this actually work for the person using it" matters as much as the roadmap.

 ## Elsewhere